15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: 15 nodal quartic surfaces

-Consider the linear system of polar cubics of the 15-nodal quartic $X$.
-On a minimal resolution $Y$ of $X$ it is defined by the linear system $|3\eta_H-\sum E_i|$, where $E_i$ are the exceptional curves of the resolution and $\eta_H$ is the pre-image of the class of a hyperplane section of $X$.
-We check that its dimension is equal to 4 and its degree is equal to 6, so it maps $X$ onto a sextic surface in $\bbP^4$.
-It blows down all 10 trope-conics to singular points $p_i$ and maps $E_i$'s to conics.
-The surface is a complete intersection of a quadric $Q$ and a cubic $F$ (not uniquely defined).
-The quadric $Q$ is tangent to a cubic at 10 points $q_1,\ldots,q_{10}$.
-Consider the 4-dimensional linear system of quadrics through $q_1,\ldots,q_{10}$.
+We have $(D-E_i)^2 = 0,$ so that $|D-E_i|$ is an elliptic pencil and $E_i$ is mapped under the map $\phi_D:Y\to \bbP^4$ given by the linear system $|D|$ to a plane conic.
+The members of $|D-E_i|$ are curves of arithmetic genus one and the map $\phi_{|D|}$ maps these curves one-to-one to curves of arithmetic genus one spanning a $\bbP^3$ that contains the plane spanned by the conic image of $E_i$.
+This shows that the map $\phi_{|D|}$ is of degree $1$ and its image $Z$ is a surface of degree $6$, the intersection of a quadric $Q$ and a cubic (not uniquely defined).
+The quadric $Q$ is tangent to a cubic at the points $q_1,\ldots,q_{10}$, the images of the $10$ trope-conics on $X_{15}$.
+Let us consider the 4-dimensional linear system of quadrics through $q_1,\ldots,q_{10}$.
 It defines a rational map $f:\bbP^4\da \bbP^4$.
-Its restriction to $Y$ is given by the linear system $|D| = |2\eta-R_1-\cdots-R_{10}|$ on $Y$, where $\eta$ is the class of a hyperplane section of $Y$ and $R_i$ are the exceptional curves over the points $q_i$.
-Since $D^2 = 4$, it maps $Y$ to a quartic surface in $\bbP^4$.
-It also maps $Q$ to a hyperplane since $Q$ is one of the members of the linear system.
-Thus the image $Y'$ of $Y$ is the intersection of a quartic hypersurface $V_4$ and a hyperplane.
-Since each of the 15 conics contains 4 singular points $q_i$ of $Y$, the restriction of the linear system to the plane spanned by a conic is blown down to a singular line of $V$.
-The preimage of $V_4$ under $f$ is a cubic hypersurface that contains 15 planes.
-The intersection points of the 15 planes give 10 singular points of this hypersurface.
-By the projective uniqueness of the Segre cubic, it must be projectively equivalent to $\sfS_3$.
-Since $\CR_4$ is the image of $\sfS_3$ under the map given by the linear system of polar quadrics of $\sfS_3$ we obtain that $Y' = \CR_4\cap H = X_H$.
+Its restriction to $Z$ is given by the linear system $|A| = |2\eta_Z-R_1-\cdots-R_{10}|$ on the minimal resolution $\tilde{Z}$ of $Z$, where $\eta_Z$ is the pre-image of the class of a hyperplane section of $Z$ and $R_i$ are the exceptional curves over the points $q_i$.
+Since $A^2 = 4$, it maps $Z$ (and $\tilde{Z}$) to a quartic surface in $\bbP^4$ contained in the hyperplane $H$ whose pre-image under the map is the quadric $Q$.
+Thus the image $Z'$ of $Z$ is the intersection of a quartic hypersurface $V_4$ with the hyperplane $H'$.
+The preimage of $V_4$ under $f$ is a cubic hypersurface that contains $15$ planes spanned by the $15$ conics on $Z$.
+The intersection points of the $15$ planes give $10$ singular points of this hypersurface.
+By the projective uniqueness of the Segre cubic, the cubic hypersurface must be projectively equivalent to $\sfS_3$.
+Since $\CR_4$ is the image of $\sfS_3$ under the map $f$ given by quadrics through its nodes, we see that $f(\sfS_3)$ is projectively equivalent to $\CR_4$ and $Z'$ is projectively equivalent to $X_{\CR}^H = \CR_4\cap H$ for some hyperplane $H$ projectively equivalent to $H'$.